 After the Battle of Loum, Supreme Commander Gihren Zabi of the Principality of Zeon urged the Earth Federation government to surrender, and Antarctica was chosen as the site of the negotiations.
 On the day the surrender was to be signed, General Revil made a miraculous return, and his speech "No soldiers in Zeon" hardened the Federation's resolve.
 The Antarctic Treaty ended by merely prohibiting the use of nuclear and chemical weapons, establishing regulations concerning various acts of war, and confirming a nonaggression pact covering the transport fleets sent to Jupiter.
 Thus the war fell into a stalemate which neither Zeon nor the Federation had a means to break.

-With the start of space settlement, the Universal Century calendar is adopted.
+With the start of space colonization, the Universal Century calendar is adopted.

 40 percent of the total population (about 5 billion) have emigrated.